SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/quality-profiles.md

 Which is why you can define as many quality profiles as you wish even though it is recommended to have as few Quality Profiles as possible to ensure consistency across the projects in your company.
 To manage quality profiles, go to <!-- sonarqube -->[**Quality Profiles**](/#sonarqube#/profiles)<!-- /sonarqube --><!-- sonarcloud -->**Quality Profiles** page of your organization<!-- /sonarcloud -->, where you'll find profiles grouped by language.

-Each language plugin comes with a predefined, built-in profile (usually called "Sonar way") so that you can get started very quickly with SonarQube analyses.
+Each language plugin comes with a predefined, built-in profile (usually called "Sonar way") so that you can get started very quickly with {instance} analyses.
 This is why as soon as you install a new language plugin, at least one quality profile will be available for you.
 Each language must have a default profile (marked with the Default tag).
 Projects that are not explicitly associated with a specific profile will be analyzed using the language's default profile.

 When starting from a new installation, it's tempting to use Sonar way as your default profile because it contains all the rules that are generally applicable to most projects.
 But as a best practice, you should create a new profile (you can populate it by copying the contents of Sonar way) and use it instead.
 Why?
 First because Sonar way profiles aren't editable, so you won't be able to customize it to your needs.
 Also, that lets you treat Sonar way as a baseline against which you can track your own profile as you make changes to it (and you will).
 Plus, Sonar way is typically updated with each new version of the plugin to add rules and sometimes adjust rule severities.
 Any profile that inherits from the built-in Sonar Way will de-facto be automatically updated at the same time.